 - The radiographer will ask you to remove your hospital gown and she will position your breast onto the X-ray machine - The breast is compressed (squashed) with a clear plastic plate attached to the X-ray machine whilst the X-ray is taken.
 The compression lasts a couple of seconds and automatically lifts off your breast once the X-ray has been taken.
-Some women find the compression uncomfortable; however it lasts just a short moment.
+Some women find the compression uncomfortable; however it lasts just a short time.
 Compression of the breast is key to obtaining accurate X-rays as it minimises movement which causes blurring of the X-ray and it spreads the breast tissue out evenly.
 Compressing the breast also minimises the amount of radiation needed to produce the image - On average the radiographer will take two X-rays of each breast, from different angles.
 One X-ray will be taken from the top and one X-ray will be taken from the side of your breast.
-The radiographer will go behind the screen whilst the X-rays are taken - The radiographer may need to take more than the average total of 4 X-rays.
-Sometimes the X-ray is blurred or the whole of your breast is not included on the X-ray.
-Rarely a technical problem may occur and the radiographer may need to repeat the X-ray - You can choose to stop the procedure at any point during the procedure but this may mean we do not have enough information to write a full report
+The radiographer will go behind the screen whilst the X-rays are taken - The radiographer may need to take more than the average total of four X-rays.
+Sometimes the X-ray is blurred or the whole of your breast is not included on the X-ray, and the Radiographer may need to repeat the X-rays. - You can choose to stop the procedure at any point but this may mean we do not have enough information to write a full report.